Pets & charities to help pets

 If you have moved from the UK to another country, please make sure your pet has an up to date pet passport or have a contingency plan that would mean you know what you'd do with your pet if you ever had to move back.

-Circumstances can change, and animal charities have received a lot of pets whose owners have had to return to the UK thanks to this current economic crisis or for other reasons, but lack the time scale or funds needed to put their pet through the necessary arrangements.
-The UK Government has information for pet owners with regards to - dare I mention it - Brexit...
+Circumstances can change, and animal charities have received a lot of pets whose owners have had to return to the UK but lack the time scale or funds needed to put their pet through the necessary arrangements.
+Think and plan ahead - even if you are not intending to come back to the UK.
+What would you do if you suddenly had to return?
+The UK Government has information about bringing animals into the UK from abroad.